MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

    - **Use Cases**: Best suited for web application testing across different browsers and platforms.
    - **Advantages**: Flexibility, community support, and language support.
    - **Limitations**: Requires technical skills for setup and maintenance.
+   - **Example**: A company uses Selenium to automate the testing of its web-based customer management system, ensuring it works correctly on Chrome, Firefox, and Safari.

 2. **JUnit**
    - **Description**: JUnit is a popular testing framework for Java applications, widely used for unit testing.